samturrell/resume/README.md

 I am self taught and commercially-proven in building scalable and high quality systems.
 With a trained eye for detail, well documented code and a passion for performant web, I am able to deliver exactly what the project brief requires, and then some.

+Although focused on frontend development, I also have fairly extensive backend experience using PHP frameworks such as Laravel.

 ## Experience

 ### Lead Frontend Developer (2013 - present)